kyle782/Eventile/GitHubPages/SOFTWAREDESIGN.md

 By clicking on the event's tile, users will be redirected to the event's corresponding page, containing more information about the event.

+### Welcome Page

+This page is the default page for new visitors, and users who are not logged in.
+The main component contains a slideshow containing information about our website, with a button that will scroll the page down to the "Popular Events Near [Location" section.

+In this section, users are presented with popular events that are near their current location, obtained through the browser.
+Users are able to click on any of the event tiles, and will be redirected to the corresponding event's page.

+If there are more nearby events, the user can click on page naviation buttons to view more popular events nearby.

+### Registration Page

+This page allows users to enter their credentials and basic information into the text fields.
+Upon clicking "Submit", their account will be created using their information, and they will be redirected to the Preferences page.

+### Preferences Page

+This page will allow users to select from a group of tags what type of events they are interested in.

+### Login Page

+This page is a basic login form that allows users to enter their email and password.
+Upon clicking "Submit", their credentials are verified, and they will be redirected to their personal Homepage.

+### Homepage

+This is the main page of the app.
+After users login, they are redirected to this page.
+It will contain all the nearby events that match their criteria, organized into tiles in a grid layout.

+The user will also have the ability to use the Filter feature, allowing them to filter out events by distance, price, etc.

+### Individual Event Page

+Users are redirected to this page when they click on an event tile, from either the Welcome page or Homepage.
+It will contain more information about the event.

+Users can scroll down to view other nearby events, and the user can use the page navigation buttons to view more nearby events, similar to the Welcome page.

 [Go back to Home Page](../README.md)